Calculate Your Stamp Duty

 Duty To Pay

-If you purchase a residential property between 1st July 2021 to 30 September 2021, you only start to pay Stamp Duty Land Tax (SDLT) on the amount that you pay for the property above £250,000.
-This means any buyer purchasing a primary residential property from 1 July 2021 to 30 September 2021, up to the value of £250,000 will be exempt from paying Stamp Duty.
+If you purchase a residential property from 1st October 2021, you will have to pay Stamp Duty Land Tax (SDLT) on the amount that you pay for the property above £125,000.
+This means any buyer purchasing a primary residential property up to the value of £125,000 is exempt from paying Stamp Duty.

 Depending on your circumstances, the tax thresholds change, for example, the price of the property and whether you are buying an additional property, will impact on the amount of tax you pay.